 - An official Werneth School PE top or official Expressive Arts’ top

-Black practical bottoms: sport shorts or tracksuit bottoms or School PE tracksuit
+- Black practical bottoms: sport shorts or tracksuit bottoms or School PE tracksuit bottoms/shorts and sports leggings are all acceptable

-- If a student can’t bring their kit or have an injury, please write a note in their planner.
+- If a student is unable to bring their kit or they have an injury, please write a note and send it to school with them.
 All students will usually be able to take part in some part of the lesson even if injured.
+Sanctions will be given for students who persistently do not bring kit and do not have a note.

 Extra Curricular Events